Dyonic RN-like and Taub-NUT-like black holes in Einstein-bumblebee gravity: Thermodynamics

 In 1993, Wald developed the covariant phase space formalism \cite{Wald:1993nt,Iyer:1994ys}.
 Within this framework, he demonstrated that in a diffeomorphism-invariant theory of gravity, the Killing vector \(\xi^\mu\) generates all conserved charges, thereby unifying these quantities into a single differential relation, i.e., the first law of black hole mechanics.
 In other words, the first law emerges as a natural consequence of Noether’s theorem, ensuring that any diffeomorphism-invariant theory of gravity necessarily admits a self-consistent black hole thermodynamics.

 A direct consequence of the Wald formalism is the Wald entropy formula, which extends the Bekenstein-Hawking entropy and possesses remarkable universality.
 In higher-derivative gravity theories, black hole entropy is no longer proportional to the horizon area.
-The Wald entropy formula, however, correctly accounts for these corrections \cite{Fan:2014ala,Ma:2023qqj,Hu:2023gru} and is thus widely used in many black hole–related effective theories \cite{Liu:2014dva,Ma:2022nwq,Liu:2022wku,Ma:2024ynp}.
-Thus far, the Wald formalism and the Wald entropy formula have been applied to a broad range of extended gravity theories, including tensor-scalar theories \cite{Liu:2013gja,Lu:2014maa,Feng:2015oea,Feng:2015wvb}, Maxwell theory and its extensions \cite{Gao:2003ys,Li:2016nll,Liu:2014tra,Gao:2003ys,Fan:2014ala,Lu:2013ura,Chow:2013gba}, as well as the neutral bumblebee theory \cite{An:2024fzf,Chen:2025ypx}.
+The Wald entropy formula, however, correctly accounts for these corrections \cite{Fan:2014ala,Ma:2023qqj,Hu:2023gru} and is thus widely used in many black hole–related effective theories \cite{Liu:2014dva,Ma:2022nwq,Liu:2022wku,Ma:2024ynp,Guo:2025muo,Guo:2025ohn,Chen:2025ary}.
+Thus far, the Wald formalism and the Wald entropy formula have been applied to a broad range of extended gravity theories, including tensor-scalar theories \cite{Liu:2013gja,Lu:2014maa,Feng:2015oea,Feng:2015wvb}, higher-derivative graivty theories coupled maxwell field \cite{Fan:2014ixa,Feng:2015sbw}, Maxwell theory and its extensions \cite{Gao:2003ys,Li:2016nll,Liu:2014tra,Gao:2003ys,Fan:2014ala,Lu:2013ura,Chow:2013gba,Fan:2017bka}, as well as the neutral bumblebee theory \cite{An:2024fzf,Chen:2025ypx}.

 In fact, the Wald entropy formula is simply a corollary of the Wald formalism and can be obtained from it only under specific conditions.
 Indeed, previous studies of Horndeski theory and bumblebee theory have demonstrated that the Wald entropy formula fails to provide a black hole entropy consistent with the first law of thermodynamics \cite{An:2024fzf,Chen:2025ypx,Feng:2015oea,Feng:2015wvb}.
 More precisely, the dependence of the Noether charge on the Killing vector involves only \(\xi^\mu\) and \(\nabla^\mu \xi^\nu\).
 On the black hole horizon, if all fields are smooth, one has \(\xi \to 0\) and \(\nabla^\mu \xi^\nu \to K \epsilon^{\mu\nu}\), from which the Wald entropy formula follows.
 However, the \(B_\mu\) field (\ref{bumblebeefield}, \ref{sol1}) diverges on the black hole horizon, rendering the Wald entropy formula inapplicable.
-Hence, the complete thermodynamics must be derived directly from the original Wald formalism.
+Although this divergence---like that of $g_{rr}$---is purely a coordinate artifact, the complete thermodynamic quantities must nevertheless be derived directly from the original Wald formalism.